 Be specific to the technology, industry, and market segment you are pursuing.
-"The ability to sell" is not the same as "the ability to sell plant-based meats to restaurants" or "sell telemedicine solutions to hospital systems."
+"The core capability to sell" is not the same as "the core capability to sell plant-based meats to restaurants" or "sell telemedicine solutions to hospital systems."
+And that is different from "the dynamic capability to build a core capability to sell plant-based meats to restaurants."